phish108/PowerTLA/README.md

 ### Moodle

-3. copy the moodle's powertla folder into the /your/moodle/local directory.
+3. copy or link the moodle's powertla folder into the /your/moodle/local directory.

 ```
-> cp -r VLE-plugins/moodle/powertla /your/moodle/local/
+> cp -r VLE-plugins/moodle/local/powertla /your/moodle/local/
 ```

+3. create a powertla.ini from the powertla.ini.example.

 4. Log into your moodle as an administrator